Behind The Food

 But if said aunty refuses to stop complaining about inflation, you can bring her to Sun Kee Drinks to reminisce about the good old days.
 This hawker stall sells drinks at $0.30, and hasn’t raised prices since 1985.
 Curious about why and how they continue as they do, we decided to visit their stall to find out.

-There was a line at Sun Kee when we arrived, and the stall owners, a husband-and-wife team of Goh Kai Suah, 59, and Chua Choon Huay, 57, hardly had time to catch a breather between the ebb and flow of visiting customers for the entire time we were there.
-They serve a simple menu of three drinks—Bird’s Nest, Soya Bean and Grass Jelly—in two sizes: small ($0.30 each) and large ($0.50 each).
+There was a line at Sun Kee when we arrived, and the stall owners, a husband-and-wife team of Goh Kai Suah, 61, and Chua Choon Huay, 59, hardly had time to catch a breather between the ebb and flow of visiting customers for the entire time we were there.
+They serve a simple menu of three drinks—Bird’s Nest, Soya Bean and Grass Jelly—in two cup sizes: small ($0.30 each) and large ($0.50 each).
+You can also get them in small and large dabao containers at $0.30 and $1, respectively.

 Mr Goh and Mdm Chua have been working at this stall for more than 20 years.
 It was a family business passed down from Mr Goh’s father, who was a hawker along the streets of Kangkar (an area at Upper Serangoon Road) before the government started hawker centres.
 The couple decided to take on the business after they got married.
-While the cost of ingredients and rental have risen over the years and most other stalls raised their prices accordingly, the couple persisted in keeping prices the same.
+With the cost of ingredients and rental rising over the years, many other stalls raised their prices accordingly, but the couple persisted in keeping prices the same.

 Mdm Chua remarked that they work on a “high sales, low profit” model.
 Sun Kee is evidently popular among the crowd at the hawker centre, and their drinks usually sell out before closing time.
 It’s a tough job—the couple begins prepping at around 5:30am each day, and they work six days a week—but they don’t plan on stopping soon.
 “Everything has been smooth-flowing so far, and we’re happy to serve our customers every day, so why not just continue working?” said Mdm Chua in Mandarin.